ChakradharSai5/my-notes/content/1 Knowledge Hub/1 My Joyful Interests/Parenting/Parenting.md

 	- https://www.instagram.com/p/CrDwjO2Mg35/

-Scaring a kid to leave him, if he dosen't listen to come with you leaving a place, From insta post
+Scaring a kid to leave him, if he doesn't listen to come with you leaving a place, From insta post
 			-  https://www.instagram.com/p/CrDwjO2Mg35/
 		you’re on a walk with your toddler.
 You need to get dinner on, the baby is screaming, & your toddler is walking backwards while looking for worms, despite asking them to get in the stroller many times. ⁠
 		⁠